atul-ghorpade/LiveEvents/README.md

 * Open LiveEvents.xcodeproj file in Xcode 13.x version,
 * Wait till swift package manager loads all the required dependancies and the run app on the simulator.
+* If you get error after above step, please goto File -> Packages -> Update to Latest Package Version and retry above step

 ## 5. Pending Improvements (// TODOs)
 * Add favourite events implementation.